antonio-farinhas/mcan-vqa-continuous-attention/README.md

 ```
 and the result file is stored in ```results/result_test/result_run_<'PATH+random number' or 'VERSION+EPOCH'>.json```.
 The obtained result json file can be uploaded to [Eval AI](https://evalai.cloudcv.org/web/challenges/challenge-page/163/overview) to evaluate the scores on *test-dev* and *test-std* splits.

-## Pre-trained Models

-You can download pretrained models here:

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.

-> 📋Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
-Alternatively you can have an additional column in your results table with a link to the models.

 ## Results

+Following this steps you should be able to reprocude the results in the paper.
 The performance of the 3 models (discrete attention baseline, 2D continuous softmax attention and 2D continuos sparsemax attention) on *test-dev* split is reported as follows:

 _Model_ | Overall | Yes/No | Number | Other
 :-: | :-: | :-: | :-: | :-: